The Ultimate Perth to Bremer Bay Road Trip

 1 hr 57 min (179.2 km) via National Route 1 and Borden-Bremer Bay Rd

 Your final stretch takes you to Bremer Bay, a quaint coastal town and hidden gem on WA’s south coast.

-This two-hour drive leads you through beautiful landscapes, including the incredible Fitzgerald River National Park, home to rare flora and fauna.
+This two-hour drive passes through beautiful landscapes, including the incredible Fitzgerald River National Park, home to rare flora and fauna.

 Upon arrival, unwind with a visit to one of Bremer Bay’s white sandy beaches—Short Beach is a local favourite.
 Settle in and get ready to explore everything this peaceful seaside town has to offer.

 Whale Watching in Bremer Bay

 The highlight of your road trip awaits in Bremer Bay—the Bremer Canyon Killer Whale Expedition with Naturaliste Charters.
 This once-in-a-lifetime experience lets you witness orcas in their natural environment.

-With expert guides, a purpose-built vessel, and a commitment to responsible tourism, Naturaliste Charters offers a truly remarkable encounter.
-Besides orcas, you may also spot sperm whales, pilot whales, and an array of seabirds and marine life.
+With expert guides, a purpose-built vessel, and a commitment to responsible tourism, Naturaliste Charters offers a remarkable encounter with these apex predators.
+Besides orcas, you may also see sperm whales, pilot whales, and a wide array of seabirds and marine life.

 Plan your trip between December and April for the best chance to see orcas in action.
 Naturaliste Charters’ eco-conscious approach and experienced crew make them the trusted leader in Bremer Bay whale watching.